 Click on Turn on Administrative access and enter the password to get the admin privileges.

-Now, you have successfully configured Cockpit in the system, so let’s perform basic tasks in it.
+Now that you have successfully configured Cockpit in the system, let’s perform basic tasks.

 You can use the terminal through the Cockpit terminal, so click on the Terminal option from the Left panel: